buraksezer/olric/README.md

 [127.0.0.1:3320] »
 ```

 Give `help` command to see available commands.
-Olric has a dedicated repository for Docker related resources.
+Olric has a dedicated repository for Docker-related resources.
 Please take a look at
 [buraksezer/olric-docker](https://github.com/buraksezer/olric-docker) for more information.

 ### Kubernetes